Amsterdam/mapitout-frontend/README.md

 # mapitout-frontend

+Map application to visualize travel times to and from various points on the map.

 ## Project setup
 The google maps public key used in production is most likely restricted, in order to get the maps working, add an `.env.local` file to the root of the project with the following contents: